ukcoderj/Orleans-3.6.2-LoadTest/README.md

 The main parts for this project are

-1. `LoadTest.Silo.Console` - includes a setup for a clustered silo setup.
+1. `LoadTest.Silo.Console` - includes a setup for a clustered silo.

 - The format of the information required to run the silo can be found in `example-secrets.json`.
 You can put this info in `appsettings.json` or `secrets.json`.

-- The silo will load references to table storage for both the cluster and silo data
+- When running, the silo will load references to table storage for both the cluster and silo data

 - In the event there are more silos than storage accounts, the storage accounts will be shared as evenly as possible.